kreasof-ai/GL-SDM/projects/urm/docs/fla-gated-delta-rule.md

 The adapter performs spec validation, capability selection (prefill vs decode), and dispatch to the pinned upstream function.
 It receives the same preallocated tensors as a direct upstream call and executes the same kernel, so measured differences are URM integration overhead only.
-This iteration does **not** include a native URM gated-delta Triton kernel.
+The closed v1 comparator tranche does **not** include a native URM gated-delta Triton kernel.